kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 ## 4) Setup Google Looker Studio for Visualization

 - Create Google Looker Studio via [this link](https://lookerstudio.google.com/)
-- Select the bigquery connector and connect to the transformed data in BigQuery warehouse
+- Select the bigquery connector and connect to the transformed data in BigQuery
 - Start building dashboard using the available features in looker
 - The live dashboard created can be viewed and interacted with [here](https://lookerstudio.google.com/reporting/8ada8555-1ae0-44d5-ad13-ee739c61d1d8/page/H3ZEF)